XiaoyuJiang17/ScalableLVMOGP/README.md

 kronecker_variational_strategy.py is updated, no inverse of kronecker product is implemented, which is replaced by kronecker product of two inverses.

 kronecker_variational_strategy_.py is the original implementation.

+03/01/2024

+In h_mnist_pixel_as_output folder,
+lvmogp_all_dims.ipynb are code to model all dims of mnist image, lvmogp_selected_dims.ipynb are code to only model selected dims.